How to File for Divorce in Virginia

 - Voluntary separation—at least six months if no children are involved, and at least one year otherwise [Code of Virginia; Title 20, Section 20-91]

 - If you would like to file online, we highly recommend using MyDivorcePapers.com to help with the paperwork.
 Its simple, only cost $159, and it will walk you through the paperwork by asking you questions to determine what forms you need.
 You can have your paperwork done within a couple of hours for an uncontested divorce.

-- Divorce can be a complicated process, so you may wish to get free legal advice from Avvo.com.
-This online forum allows querying local lawyers without cost.
+- Divorce can be a complicated process, so you may wish to get low cost legal advice from JustAnswer.com.
+This online service allows querying local lawyers without large fees.

 - The divorce process doesn’t have to be a combative one.
 The fastest and easiest way to conclude this difficult procedure is to work with your spouse in a constructive and unemotional manner.
 Avoid arguments if at all possible!